 Office of Continuing Legal EducationCampus Box #3380Chapel Hill, NC 27599-3380919.962.7815 (Phone)919.962.1277 (Fax)email@example.com

-April 30-May 1, 2015 (Thursday-Friday)The UNC Center for School Leadership Development, Chapel Hill
+April 25-26, 2019 (Thursday-Friday)The UNC Center for School Leadership Development, Chapel Hill

-The J. Nelson Young Tax Institute is an annual professional program covering current federal tax problems and issues at the post-graduate level of knowledge.
-The program is designed for the practitioner who must frequently handle federal tax matters.
+The J. Nelson Young Tax Institute is an annual professional program covering current state and federal tax problems and issues at the post-graduate level of knowledge.
+The program is designed for the practitioner who must frequently handle state and federal tax matters.
 Emphasis is placed on subjects that are new and current, including in-depth coverage of recent developments and problems that often prove difficult in planning clients' affairs and transactions.
+The conference will feature discussions on current issues in individual and business income taxation, professional regulatory ethics and in estate planning.
+The learning objectives for this program is to expand the practitioners understanding of state and federal taxation policy, regulation and real-world application.
+There are no prerequisites or advanced preparation for this group-live conference.
 The speakers are tax practitioners and scholars from throughout the country who have been selected for their technical expertise and speaking ability.
-The program will feature discussions on current issues in individual and business income taxation, and in estate planning.

 Please note: State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.

 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: http://www.learningmarket.org/.